 There are different kinds of wrist guards available in the market.
 Some are quite stiff while others are a bit flexible to allow wrist movements.
 The wrist guards are available in single as well as double straps.
 Generally, single split guards are preferred for outdoor skating and double split wrist guards are more popular in skate parks, but you can try them both at the skate park or a skate shop before figuring out which one works best for you.

 Different brands have different types of sizing tables so make sure the one you are going for is the right size for your wrist, and not just because you had the same size in some other brand.
-If you have seen some advanced skaters not wearing wrist guards, do not get encouraged by this act in your learning phase.
+If you have seen some advanced skaters not wearing pads and wrist guards, do not get encouraged by this act in your learning phase.
 Some pro skaters have trained their bodies to fall in a certain way without landing with their wrists on the floor, and they hence avoid this gear.
 For all other instances, it is highly recommended that you invest in one.

 If you are into roller derby, mouth guards are a must.
 They protect your teeth from extreme damage in case of a fall.
 Not only that, but mouth guards may also even help against preventing concussions.

-Not every skater knows how to fall correctly.
+Not every roller skater knows how to fall correctly.
 Many times newbies end up falling on their heads and wearing mouth guards can benefit them immensely.
 Even if you are a good skater who is learning new tricks, putting on a mouth guard is always a good idea as your body can lose balance at any time and angle.

 Before heading out to a skate park, it is important to know that athletes are 60 times more prone to teeth-related injuries when they are not wearing a mouthguard.
 For this reason, make sure you invest in a good quality mouthguard.